topkecleon/otouto/README.md

 The `greetings` table is a list of custom responses for the greetings plugin.
 Each value is an array of triggers, and the key for that array is the response.
 The default values are inserted by the greetings plugin if there is no user configuration.
 In the responses, `#NAME` is replaced with the user's name or nickname.
 The bot's name is automatically appended to all triggers.
 Triggers are not case sensitive.

 #### reactions.lua
 The `reactions` table is also a list of custom responses, for the reactions plugin.
 Each value is a key/value pair, where the key is the trigger, and the value is the reaction.
 The reactions plugin differs from the greetings plugin by how it is triggered: A reaction command must be at the beginning or end of a line.
+Reactions may be formatted with HTML.
+Configuration values should be pre-escaped.

 ## Control plugins
 Some plugins are designed to be used by the bot's owner.
 Here are some examples, how they're used, and what they do.